 Northern Territory Approaches

-In Arnhem Land and other parts of the Northern Territory, Elder councils commonly gather to hear all perspectives on a dispute.
-These meetings may take place over several days, allowing time for reflection, consultation with family groups and visits on Country.
-Decisions are typically reached through consensus, with Elders ensuring that the right people speak and that cultural obligations are observed.
+In Arnhem Land and other parts of the Northern Territory, Elder councils often gather to hear multiple perspectives on a dispute.
+These gatherings can extend over days to allow time for reflection, consultation with family groups and on‑Country visits.
+Decisions are typically reached through consensus, with Elders ensuring culturally appropriate speakers are heard and obligations observed.

 Western Australia Practices

-Among groups in Western Australia, such as the Martu and other Western Desert communities, Elders may use visual methods like collaborative painting and mapping to document connections to Country and clarify boundaries.
-These artworks and maps help visualise complex relationships between places and people and support negotiated understandings about access and use.
+Among groups in Western Australia — including the Martu and other Western Desert communities — Elders commonly use visual tools such as collaborative painting, mapping and on‑Country walks to document connections and clarify boundaries.
+These practices help visualise complex relationships between places and people and support negotiated understandings about access and use.

 Elders often use collaborative mapping and storytelling to resolve boundary disputes.